Christianah001/HackBio-Internship-NGS/Stage_1/Scripts/README.md

 The following scripts automate the WGS pipeline used for this analysis.

 ## 3.1.
 Phase 1: Sample Preparation Scripts
-Bash Script 1: Selected.samples.sh (Random Selection)
+Bash Script 1: '''Selected.samples.sh (Random Selection)